0xae/omx-engine/README.md

 Decoupling the matching engine and the settlement infraestructure allows us to process thousands of tx per second and at the same time provide unbreakable security upon the settlement procedure.
-The unsecure window is between the matching the orders and finalizing the settlement procedures, that is what this research is about.
+The unsecure window is between matching the orders and finalizing the settlement procedures, that is what this research is about.

 With that being said, we're to research the viability and challenges of using smart contracts powered by bitcoin or ethereum blockchain to represent financial instruments of interest and how